 Size and Form

-3 to 5 feet high and wide; mounded form; thicket forming.
+A 3 to 5 feet high and wide mounded shrub forming thickets.

 Tree & Plant Care

 Tolerant of full sun to full shade